FrietzeLabUVM/TAP/README.md

 Welcome to the github page for TAP (Transcriptomic Analysis Pipeline).

+For a complete use case from download and installation through DESeq2 see [here](https://frietzelabuvm.github.io/TAP/).

+For details on TAP's companion R package, TAPhelpR, see [here](https://github.com/FrietzeLabUVM/TAPhelpR).

 ## What is TAP?

 TAP is a pipeline for processing RNA-seq datasets, starting from gzipped fastq files (fastq.gz) and resulting in several useful output files.
 Such as: